 Yes.
 Our students are required to wear polo or button-down shirts with collars.
 Middle school students must wear uniform shirts in the school’s colors: blue, black, white, or green.
 High school students may wear uniform shirts in any color.

-Students must wear khaki, black, or navy dress pants.
+Students must wear khaki dress pants.
 Colored denim, blue jeans, joggers or leggings are not permitted.
 Pants cannot have drawstrings at the waist, elastic at the ankles, rivets, or rips/tears.